NLnetLabs/rpki-doc/source/routinator/running.rst

 :vrps:
      Fetches RPKI data and produces a Validated ROA Payload (VRP) list in the specified format.

+:validate:
+     Outputs the RPKI validity for a specific announcement by supplying Routinator with an ASN and a prefix.

 :server:
      Starts the daemon that periodically fetches and verifies RPKI data, after